 To ensure that nonprofits organizations can continue to serve folks with disabilities.

-“To be a marquee destination for competition barbecuing and bluegrass entertainment in a family friendly environment.”
+“To be a marquee destination for barbecue and bluegrass entertainment in a family-friendly environment.”

 Don Fisher, Founder